Best Time to Dive Raja Ampat

 The best chance for getting good visibility is to join a liveaboard doing a round-trip within Raja Ampat that will work to get you to the best conditions during your trip.
 While the visibility may be bad in the north, it can be quite clear in the south, or green in the west and clear in the east and so on.

-There is really no reason to dive day after day in bad visibility unless your trip is one way and the ship must keep on a specific itinerary to reach its final destination on time, or you have chosen a resort where your dives will be within a limited range.
+There is no reason to dive day after day in bad visibility unless your trip is one way and the ship must keep on a specific itinerary to reach its final destination on time, or you have chosen a land-based trip to a resort where your dives will be within a limited range.

 However the best time to visit Raja Ampat topside can be different.
 I believe the best time to dive is also when there is sunshine, little rain, calm seas, and light to zero wind (so no choppy seas).